Gears of War: Gears of War

+Gears of War 2

-In the months following the Lightmass Offensive, the human population begins to suffer from a respiratory condition known as Rustlung, caused by the inhalation of Imulsion evaporated by the bombings.
+Gears of War 2 is set six months after the Lightmass Offensive.
+In the immediate aftermath following the Lightmass Offensive, the human population begins to suffer from Rustlung, caused by the inhalation of Imulsion evaporated by the bombings.
 The Locust reemerge and bring with them a force that can sink entire cities on the Jacinto Plateau.
 After the destruction of Tollen and Montevado, the COG fears the Locust are trying to destroy Jacinto.
 Threatened with extinction, COG leader Chairman Richard Prescott devises Operation: Hollow Storm, in which thousands of soldiers will be deployed into the Hollow, locate the Locust stronghold, and eliminate them once and for all.

-Gears of War 2 is set six months after the Lightmass Offensive.
 COG soldiers, including Delta, are deployed into the Hollow and battle the Locust to stop their plans of sinking Jacinto.
 The COG discovers the Locust have been using a gargantuan worm to sink the cities.
 After killing the Riftworm, Delta is ordered to locate the Locust stronghold by accessing intel from New Hope, a decommissioned COG research facility.
 The lab contains genetically altered humans called Sires, experiments on children ill with Rustlung that led to the creation of the Locust.
 Files there reveal the New Hope scientists fled to Mount Kadar to continue their work in solitude after the COG shut them down.
 The COG attacks Mount Kadar, where the Locust established their capital of Nexus.
 As the COG invades Nexus, they learn the Locust are mutating into the "Lambent", organisms infected with Imulsion.
 They have been forcing the Locust out of the Hollow for the surface world.
 Acting on advice from Adam Fenix, Queen Myrrah intends to sink Jacinto and use the surrounding seawater to flood the Hollow, drowning the Lambent and denying the humans their last safe city.
 The COG intentionally sinks Jacinto before the Locust can evacuate, drowning them in their tunnels and destroying their civilization.
 Adam Fenix is revealed to be alive through a radio transmission.

 The remaining human population rediscover an island unscathed by the Locust War called Vectes.
 The Stranded gangs on the island threaten the safety of the COG, but the two groups ceasefire when the Lambent begin to emerge and overrun the island.
 Due to the Hollow being flooded, the Imulsion has begun to pollute the surface - causing a pandemic that aims to turn all life into Lambent organisms.
 Chairman Prescott is believed to be hiding secrets from the population about the origins of the Locust and Lambent, and loses their trust.
 Prescott abandons the COG, forcing them to disband and live as nomads, surviving against the Lambent and Locust stragglers on their own.